ColOfAbRiX/the-road-to-fp/03_pure_functions.md

 * side effects are bad;
 * pure functions have no side effects;
 * we need side effects to interact with the world;
-* thus we need tools and techniques to tightly control side effects.
+* thus we need tools and techniques to tightly control and handle side effects.

 A very good resource to get an all round understanding of pure function is provided by (Chapter 1 of Functional Programming in Scala)[2]